 “He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
 (Rom.
 8:32 NKJV).

-Faith is you believing the truths of God’s Word and speaking and acting according to the truths.
+Faith is you believing, speaking, and acting according to the truths of God’s Word.
 Faith is you seeing and receiving what God has already given in Christ and done for you through the finished work of Christ.

 Faith is you believing in, confessing, and acting upon spiritual realities in God’s Word and then waiting patiently but confidently for their manifestations in the physical or natural realm (2 Cor.
 4:13).